Murder of Jordan Davis: Murder

 After the shooting, Stornes drove the SUV away to a nearby parking lot and stopped to find Davis "gasping for air".

 Rouer returned to Dunn's car.
-They returned to their hotel where they ordered pizza.
+They returned to their hotel, where they ordered pizza.
 Dunn did not contact the police.
-The next morning Rouer saw a report about the shooting on the news indicating that Jordan Davis had died.
-Dunn testified that on the drive home he called a neighbor who works in law enforcement to arrange to speak to him about the shooting, but phone records indicate that the neighbor actually called him, and Rouer testified that the shooting was never mentioned during the call.
-Dunn returned to his home in Satellite Beach the following day at 10:30 a.m., where he was arrested after an eyewitness reported his license plate to police.
+The next morning, Rouer saw a TV news report about the shooting, which indicated that Jordan Davis had died.
+Dunn testified that, on the drive home, he called a neighbor who worked in law enforcement to arrange to speak to him about the shooting, but phone records indicate that the neighbor called him, and Rouer testified that the shooting was never mentioned during the call.
+At 10:30 a.m. the following day, Dunn returned to his home in Satellite Beach, where he was arrested after an eyewitness reported his license plate number to police.

-After his arrest, Dunn claimed that Davis threatened him with a "gun or a stick".
-Dunn's fiancée, who served as an adversarial witness, said no such item was mentioned to her at any point.
+After his arrest, Dunn claimed that Davis had threatened him with a "gun or a stick".
+Dunn's fiancée, who served as an adversarial witness at the trial, said that no such item was mentioned to her.
 Investigators later searched the teenagers' SUV and found no weapons.
-Forensic scientists determined that in the short distance the boys traveled, a weapon could not have been stashed in a place that would not have been immediately visible to crime scene investigators.
+Forensic scientists determined that, in the short distance that the boys traveled, a weapon could not have been stashed in a place that would not have been visible immediately to crime scene investigators.
 Contrary to Dunn's claim that he mentioned a weapon to Rouer, she testified that he never mentioned a gun either that night or the next day.